 The first ever Awards categories read as follows: amplifiers, tuners, cassette decks, turntables, speakers, cartridges, headphones, systems, personals, portables, CD players, cosmetic design, most innovative and judges' Award.

-So, no AV or streaming products, fewer portable product categories, the addition of a specialist cartridge category, and a few categories based on innovation and design.
+So, no AV or streaming products, fewer portable product categories, a specialist cartridge category, and a couple of categories based on innovation and design.
 What else was new?

 Birth of the CD player

 Coincidentally, 1983 was the year that CD players first went on sale in the UK: "A brand new technology", was the headline in the Awards category page.

 As ever, there was a mixture of excitement and trepidation as we covered this new digital format.
 But even back then, we had half an eye on the next-generation of digital storage.